ZeroxarZ/DHT-LOGGER/README.md

 ## **Support & Contact**

-For questions, suggestions, or bugs, open a GitHub issue or contact the administrator listed on the GDPR page.
+For questions, suggestions, or bugs, open a GitHub issue.

 ---